2026 Bangladeshi general election: Electoral system

+2026 general election and referendum postal ballot-sending envelope.

 The 350 members of the Jatiya Sangsad consist of 300 directly elected seats using first-past-the-post voting (FPTP) in single-member constituencies, and an additional 50 seats reserved for women.
 The reserved seats are elected proportionally by the elected members.
 Each parliament sits for a five-year term.

-The interim government introduced reforms before the election, including reintroduction of "no vote" for the single candidate constituencies.
-It would be the first general election in Bangladesh where expatriates can vote.
+The interim government led by the Yunus ministry introduced reforms before the election, including reintroduction of "no vote" for the single candidate constituencies.
+It was the first general election in Bangladesh where expatriates voted through postal ballot.
+Accompanied by the referendum, postal voting, technical support and observer accreditation, this became the "most procedurally complex" election in the country's history.

 Voters

-According to the final voter list published by the Election Commission of Bangladesh, 127,695,183 voters are eligible to vote in the election, 64,814,907 among whom are male voters, 62,879,042 are female, and 1,234 are third gender voters.
-The male voter's growth rate was 2.29%, and female voter's was 4.16%.
+According to the final voter list published by the Election Commission of Bangladesh, 127,711,793 people are eligible to vote in the election, 64,825,361 among whom are male, 62,885,200 are female, and 1,232 are third gender voters.
+The growth rate of the male voters was 2.29%, and the female voters was 4.16%.
+With 804,333 voters, Gazipur-2 is the largest constituency by the number of voters, while Jhalokati-1 is at the lowest number with 227,431 voters.